camunda/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

     <td>15</td>
     <td>
       Optimize uses token-based authentication to keep track of which users are logged in.
-Define when a token is supposed to expire.
+Define the lifetime of the token in minutes.
     </td>
   </tr>
 </table>